 Introduction of the Bills followed extensive consultation that included a public consultation process in June-July 2016 and release for comment of a draft exposure Bill, from 30 November 2016 to 24 February 2017.
 During February 2017 there was a further round of direct consultation with Aboriginal community organisations and industry stakeholders.

-The Bills are expected to be debated in the House of Assembly in early April, and in the Legislative Council as soon as possible after that.
-Subject to the Parliamentary process, it is hoped the Bills can come into force in the middle of the year.
+The Bills passed the House of Assembly on 6 April.
+Debate commenced in the Legislative Council on 13 April and it is expected to resume after the Council sits again in late May.
+Subject to the Parliamentary process, it is hoped the Bills can come into force in the third quarter of the year.

 What is proposed to be amended?

 The priority is to address areas of immediate concern in the Aboriginal Relics Act 1975 while committing to undertake a full review of the amended Act in three years, with a view to its replacement by all-new legislation.

 The Bill addresses a number of inadequacies in the existing legislation, including by:

 - changing the name of the Act to the “Aboriginal Heritage Act";

 - removing reference to 1876 as being a “cut-off" point for what is considered as Aboriginal heritage (still referred to as “relics" in the Act);